 Credit: Dani Magestro

-6 Benefits of Working From Home and Becoming Self-Employed
+6 Benefits of Becoming Self-Employed and Making a Living From Home

-Becoming self-employed and working from home have psychological as well as financial benefits:
+Becoming self-employed and making a living from home can have psychological as well as financial benefits:

 - You can get out of the 9-5 rat race and reduce your stress.